virginie fauve, vue d'atelier, 2024. Crédit photo : ENE / Jean-Sébastien Veilleux photographe.

 • The collective shares a studio.
 The studio is furnished with one double bed and two single beds.
 If the collective would like to find alternative lodging near the centre, the team can help with the search, but the lodging costs are at the collective’s expense.

 If you have any questions, please refer to our FAQ.
-Otherwise, we invite you to join us for an online Q&A session with the center’s general and artistic director on Tuesday, October 8, 2024, at 1 PM in French and 2 PM in English, via Zoom.
+Otherwise, we invite you to join us for an online Q&A session with the center’s general and artistic director on Thursday, October 2, 2025, at 1 PM in French and 2 PM in English, via Zoom (Eastern Standard Time).

 Need more information?